 - 8 ounces uncooked penne

-Stir in the red pepper flakes, tomatoes, and sugar.
+- Stir in the red pepper flakes, tomatoes, and sugar (if using, see note).
 Reduce the heat and let it simmer, stirring occasionally, for about 15 minutes.

 - This recipe only contains a few ingredients, so make sure you're buying good quality tomatoes and olive oil for it.
 I used Mutti brand finely chopped tomatoes and Carapelli Oro Verde Extra Virgin Olive Oil.
 Please see the explanation in my post on what kind of tomatoes to use if you can't find the exact brand I used - it can make or break the recipe.